Body image: Race

-The association of light skin with moral virtue dates back at least to the medieval era, and was reinforced during the Atlantic slave trade.
-The medieval theory that all races had originated from the white race was an early source of the longstanding association of white bodies and beauty ideals with "normality," and other racial phenotypes as aberrant.
-The 1960s Black is Beautiful movement explicitly attempted to end that mindset.
+The association of light skin and straight, blonde, hair with moral virtue dates back at least to the medieval era, and was reinforced during the Atlantic slave trade.
+The medieval theory that all races originated from the white race was an early source of the longstanding association of white bodies and beauty ideals with "normality" and other racial phenotypes as aberrant.
+The 1960s Black is Beautiful movement challenged this association.

 A lack of black women in the fashion industry contributes to body image issues among African-American women.
-However, a 2003 experiment presented 3 photographs of attractive white, black and Asian women to white, black and Asian students.
-The study concluded that Asian women and white women both reported similar levels of body dissatisfaction, while the black women were less dis-satisfied with their own appearances.
-These findings are consistent with previous research showing that black women generally have higher self-esteem than white or Asian women in America.
+However, a 2003 experiment presented three photographs of conventionally attractive white, black and Asian women to white, black and Asian students.
+The study concluded that Asian women and white women both reported similar levels of body dissatisfaction, while black women were less dissatisfied with their own appearances.
+These findings are consistent with some previous research showing that black women generally have higher self-esteem than white or Asian women in America.
 One study found that, among women, East Asian women are more satisfied with their bodies than white women.
-East Asian men however reported more body dissatisfaction than white males did.
+East Asian men reported more body dissatisfaction than white males did.
 Western men desire as much as 30 pounds more muscle mass than do Asian men.
+However other researchers have suggested that body image assessments should move beyond assessing dissatisfaction with body size alone to assess disatisfaction with skin tone, hair type and facial features.
+This comprehensive assessment is likely to find that Black and Asian people face comparable if not higher levels of appearance pressures compared to White people.